JuliaPhylo/PhyloNetworks.jl/README.md

 topologyMaxQPseudolik!(net1topo,d)
 writeTopology(net1topo)
 ```
-This is useful if the user has a few network alternatives to compare.
+This is useful if the user has a few candidate networks to compare.
 Each network can be optimized individually, and the network with the best
 pseudolikelihood can be chosen.
 For a network with given branch lengths and heritabilies, we can compute the pseudolikelihood with: